This week’s question comes one of the many Americans who pay to have their credit protected by a credit monitoring service.

-In 2010, the FTC collected $11 million from a settlement with LifeLock.
-From its website:
+In 2010 action referred to above, the FTC collected $12 million from a settlement with LifeLock.
+From the 2010 press release:

 LifeLock isn’t the only company that’s found itself in hot water over credit monitoring.
-Last year the Consumer Financial Protection Bureau required Capital One Bank to refund about $140 million to 2 million customers and pay an additional $25 million penalty for misleading consumers into paying for add-on credit card products like payment protection and credit monitoring.
+A few years ago, the Consumer Financial Protection Bureau required Capital One Bank to refund about $140 million to 2 million customers and pay an additional $25 million penalty for misleading consumers into paying for add-on credit card products like payment protection and credit monitoring.

 4. It costs too much

-More outrageous in my opinion is the fact that you should need these services in the first place.
-Unless you’re the one who negligently leaves your credit information lying around, you shouldn’t have to worry about your credit history being stolen, and you shouldn’t have to jump through hoops if it happens.
+One of the things about monitoring services that really kills me is that we shouldn’t need these services in the first place.
+Unless you’re the one who negligently leaves your credit information lying around, you shouldn’t have to worry about your credit history being stolen and you shouldn’t have to jump through hoops if it happens.
 The banking and credit reporting industries make billions annually from American consumers.
 If they can’t be bothered to create a system that protects the information they collect and sell, they should solve — and pay for — the problems that result.

-But instead of creating a safer system, they craft clever commercials to sell you “protection.”
+But instead of crafting a safer system, they craft clever commercials to sell you “protection.”

 Is it all bad?

 There are those who disagree with me and tout credit monitoring and protection as a smart thing to do.
-For example, in this article, personal finance author Lynnette Khalfani-Cox says:
+For example, in this 2010 article, personal finance author Lynnette Khalfani-Cox said:

 The single biggest reason to use credit monitoring is that you’ll receive an incredible amount of credit education simply by staying on top of your credit.
 The mere act of constantly reviewing your credit files and being aware of changes to your credit profile promotes enhanced financial literacy and better credit awareness.

+Fine.
 Monitoring your credit is a good educational experience.
 And if you’re going to be applying for a mortgage or other big loan, the three free reports you’re entitled to yearly from AnnualCreditReport.com may not be enough.
-But paying $12.95 a month — or more than $50 in Heather’s case — for “education”?
-I’ve managed to keep my credit pristine without it.
+But paying $20 a month — or more than $50 in Heather’s case — for “education”?
+I’ve managed to keep my credit score nearly perfect without it.
 So can Heather, and so can you.

 You can ask a question simply by hitting “reply” to our email newsletter.
 If you’re not subscribed, fix that right now by clicking here.